StarManTheGamer/poly-newdocs/docs/objects/world/MeshPart.md

 ---
+title: MeshPart
+description: A part that can have custom mesh applied to it.
 icon: polytoria/MeshPart
 weight: 2
 ---

 # MeshPart

-The part that can have custom mesh applied to it, mesh can be loaded from Polytoria store(Hats, Tools and Head).
+A part that can have custom mesh applied to it, the mesh may be from the Polytoria Store (Hats, Tools and Heads) or user-uploaded meshes.

 {{ inherits("BasePart") }}